steamclock/bluejay/README.md

 ### Listen Restoration

-If state restoration is enabled and your app has stopped running either due to memory pressure or by staying in the background past the allowed duration (this has been 3 minutes since iOS 7), then the next time your app is launched in the background or foreground, Bluejay will call the `willRestoreListen` function on your `ListenRestorer` during state restoration if there are any active listens preserved.
+If State Restoration is enabled and your app has stopped running either due to memory pressure or by staying in the background past the allowed duration (this has been 3 minutes since iOS 7), then the next time your app is launched in the background or foreground, Bluejay will call the `willRestoreListen` function on your `ListenRestorer` during state restoration if there are any active listens preserved.

 The listen restorer protocol looks like this:

 ```swift
 /**
     A class protocol allowing notification of a characteristic being listened on, and provides an opportunity to restore its listen callback during Bluetooth state restoration.

     Bluetooth state restoration occurs when the background mode capability is turned on, and if the app is backgrounded or even terminated while a Bluetooth operation is still ongoing, iOS may keep the Bluetooth state alive, and attempt to restore it on resuming the app, so that the connection and operation between the app and the Bluetooth accessory is not interrupted and severed.
 */
 public protocol ListenRestorer: class {
     /**
         Notify the conforming class that there is a characteristic being listened on, but it doesn't have any listen callbacks.

         - Note: Use the function `restoreListen` in Bluejay to restore the desired callback for the given characteristic and return true.
 Return false to prevent restoration, as well as to cancel the listening on the given characteristic.

         - Parameter on: the characterstic that is still being listened on when the CoreBluetooth stack is restored in the app.
         - Return: true if the characteristic's listen callback will be restored, false if the characteristic's listen should be cancelled and not restored.
     */